Authored by the expert who managed and guided the team behind the Serbia Property Pack

 What bedroom count gets the most bookings in Belgrade as of 2026?

-One-bedroom apartments perform best in Belgrade because the city's tourism profile is heavily weighted toward couples, solo travelers, and short city-break visitors rather than large family groups or extended friend reunions.
+One-bedroom apartments perform best in Belgrade because they match the city’s main guest groups: couples, solo travelers, business visitors, diaspora visitors and short city-break travelers.

 What property type performs best in Belgrade in 2026?